swapnilbamble1438/BlogAppApis/README.md

 # Blog App Apis
+### It is Springboot Application with React Frontend
-## It is a Backend API's Application.
+## It is Blogging Application / Full Backend API's Application.
 - It is Backend Part, for Frontend Part see url: https://github.com/swapnilbamble1438/BlogAppApisReactGUI

+### Application Features:
 - Application to create posts and comments as well as go through the registration and logging user process using a JWT token.
 - Swagger implemenation is also done. means you can check the Api's in Browser also